Variable Selection Using Relative Importance Rankings: Benchmark Variable Selection Methods

 \subsection{The Lasso and Relaxed Lasso}

-The lasso \cite{tibshirani1996regression} is one of the most influential method for variable selection in high-dimensional regression.
-It provides a convex relaxation of Eq. \eqref{eq:bs_prob} by replacing the non-convex $\ell_0$ norm with the convex $\ell_1$ norm:
+The lasso \cite{tibshirani1996regression} is one of the most influential methods for variable selection in high-dimensional regression.
+It provides a convex relaxation of Eq.~\eqref{eq:bs_prob} by replacing the non-convex $\ell_0$ norm with the convex $\ell_1$ norm:

 where $t\geq 0$ is a tuning parameter that constrains the $\ell_1$ norm of the estimated coefficients.
 Equivalently, the penalized form of the lasso is

 where $\lambda\geq 0$ is a tuning parameter that controls the regularization strength.
 The $\ell_1$ penalty induces sparsity by shrinking some coefficients exactly to zero, enabling simultaneous variable selection and coefficient shrinkage.
 This shrinkage introduces bias but can reduce variance, especially beneficial in low SNR settings where best subset and forward stepwise tend to overfit \citep{hastie2020best}.
 However, in high SNR settings, this shrinkage can excessively weaken large coefficients, reducing model accuracy.